-During the period, 1770 to about 1870, seven Irish born classical musicians and performers emerged on the concert stages and in the salons and opera houses in Europe, Russia, America, Australia and elsewhere with great success.
+During the period, 1770 to about 1870, seven Irish born classical musicians and performers emerged on the concert stages and in the salons and opera houses in Europe, Russia, America, Canada, Australia and elsewhere with great success.
 They truly “paved the way” for the many Irish singers and musicians who would follow over the next two-hundred years, or more.

 What differentiates these seven individuals from other Irish born musicians of the period is the fact that each of them achieved great fame internationally.
-Their success was not only in Britain but also in foreign countries where they were the sole Irish born representative in a musical environment that was generally dominated by either Italian, French or German artists along with some other nationalities.
+Their success was not only in Britain but also in foreign countries where they were often the sole Irish born representative in a musical environment that was generally dominated by either Italian, French or German artists along with some other nationalities.

 There were occasions when the careers of some of these individuals crossed on the international stage by reason of their profession and where they were in terms of time and place.

 First Irish Born Musicians to Achieve International Fame